 As parents and teachers, you want the children in your care to love Jesus.
-The best way to do that is to help them learn the story of the Bible and begin to learn and memorize selected verses from the Bible.
+The best way to do that is to help them learn the story of the Bible (so they understand they’re part of the story) and begin to learn and memorize selected verses from the Bible.
 Even young children can study the Bible and commit verses to memory.
-We have compiled below some Good Bible Verses for Kids that you may want to start with.
-In most instances we have excerpted just a phrase from the verse in order to keep them short and easier to memorize.
+We have compiled a variety of lists of Bible verses you may want to start with.
+In many instances we have excerpted just a phrase from the verse in order to keep them short and easier to memorize.
 We’ve also listed some additional resources you may find helpful as you strive to help your children love the Bible and love Jesus.

 The verses listed below are popular verses that children are likely to encounter along the way in church or other places.
 They’re listed in biblical order.